lupyuen/lupyuen.github.io/src/dsi3.md

 -   [__mipi_dsi_test__](https://github.com/lupyuen/pinephone-nuttx/blob/main/test/test_mipi_dsi.c#L1-L109): Unit Test for MIPI DSI Packets

+We run this Unit Test locally on our computer, here's how...

 ## Local Testing

 _Can we test the MIPI DSI Driver on our Local Computer?
 Without running on PinePhone?_